Summer Financial Aid

 Pell Grant example #3:

-Student C is eligible for a $2,000 Pell Grant for the 2023-2024 academic year.
-They are enrolled full-time during the fall and three-quarter time (nine units) during the spring semester.
+Student C is eligible for a $2,000 Pell Grant for the 2024-2025 academic year.
+They are enrolled full-time (12+ units) during the fall and nine units during the spring semester.

 EnrollmentPell Payment